cloudwebteam/cloud_db/Readme.md

 		// you can pass in an array, and it will retrieve all rows that match
 			// eg. id: [ 1,5, 31] will retrieve all posts with IDs 1,5, or 31
 			// eg. name: ['Joe', 'Sarah']
+		// you can pass in an object, and it will turn it into a subquery (see below)
 	id: {int},
 	col_name: {int/str/bool}, // false and null evaluate to 'NULL' in the database,
 	another_col_name: {int/str/bool},